dotlang/language/README.md

 ###Anonymous class

 You can define anonymous classes which can act like a function pointer.
-Each anonymous class must have a parent interface specifying one or more functions.
-If the interface has only one method, the definition can be in short form and it is considered a function pointer.
-There is a general purpose template class `fp` which is used by compiler to set type of anon-class literals if type is to be inferred.
+Each anonymous class must have a parent interface specifying one or more functions without any field.
+If the interface has only one method, the definition can be in short form and it is basically a function pointer.
+There is a general purpose template class `fn` which is used by compiler to set type of anon-class literals if type is to be inferred.

 ```
 //short form, when interface has only one method
 Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional
-auto ab = (int x) -> x+y; //type will be fp<int, int>
+auto ab = (int x) -> x+y; //type will be fn<int, int>
-auto ab = (x) -> 2*x; //WRONG! input type is not specified which is invalid with auto
+auto ab = (x) -> 2*x; //WRONG! input type cannot be inferred
 Interface1 intr = (x, y) -> x+y;
 Interface1 intr = (x, y) -> (r1:x+y, r2:x);  //returning a tuple from anon-func
 auto x = (int x) -> x+1;   //compiler will automatically map to fn<int, int> interface and will init x
 int t = x(10); //t will be 11. compiler will automatically invoke the only method of the interface.
 Intr6 intr5 = () -> 5; //no input
-Intr6 intr6 = { 5; }; //same as above, first part can be omitted
+Intr6 intr6 = { return 5; }; //same as above, first part can be omitted
 Interface2 intr2 = x -> x+1;  //you can omit parantheses if you have only one variable
 Interface1 intr = (x, y) -> {
     method1();